Zihrun Raza Kasia

-The Šarḥ ḏ-Zihrun Raza Kasia (ࡔࡀࡓࡇ ࡖࡆࡉࡄࡓࡅࡍ ࡓࡀࡆࡀ ࡊࡀࡎࡉࡀ; "The Scroll of Zihrun, the Hidden Mystery") is a Mandaean religious text that describes rituals such as the masbuta, masiqta, and other related topics.
+The Šarḥ ḏ-Zihrun Raza Kasia (ࡔࡀࡓࡇ ࡖࡆࡉࡄࡓࡅࡍ ࡓࡀࡆࡀ ࡊࡀࡎࡉࡀ, /mid/; "The Scroll of Zihrun, the Hidden Mystery") is a Mandaean religious text that describes rituals such as the masbuta, masiqta, and other related topics.
 It is an illustrated scroll.

 Zihrun (referred to as Zihrun Raza Kasia or "Zihrun the Hidden Mystery" in full) is the name of an uthra.

 The name Zihrun Raza Kasia is also mentioned in the Mandaean prayer Asut Malkia.

 Manuscripts and translations

 An illustrated scroll was purchased by E. S. Drower from Shaikh Yahia at Qal'at Saleh, southern Iraq in May 1937.
 Today, it is held as manuscript 27 in the Drower Collection of the Bodleian Library at Oxford University, and is commonly abbreviated DC 27.

 Bogdan Burtea translated the DC 27 manuscript into German in 2008, and also provided a detailed commentary as part of the published translation.

 The scroll consists of pieces of paper that have been glued together and is approximately 691 cm long, of which 660 cm contain writing and illustrations.
 The scroll is about 30 cm wide, with 26 cm used for writing.
 There are 559 lines of writing.
 A scribal note in the manuscript says that the text was copied in 1088 A.H.
 (1677 A.D.).